Welcome to the Nairobi eDevelopment Permit System

 The Construction Permit/Planning administration system is a web based software application.
 This makes it require minimal setup before use; i.e., a user only needs a browser e.g. Internet Explorer and they can access the system’s full functionality.

-The software is built to support the following functions specific to the administration of construction permits:
+The software is built to support the following functions specific to the administration of development permits:

-- Registration of architects into the system – architects can register themselves into the system and vetting is done by appropriate institution in order to permit them to access the system’s functionality.
+- Registration of architects, physical planners and structural engineers into the system – These applicants can register themselves into the system and vetting is done by relevant registration bodies in order to permit them to access the system’s functionality.

-- Submission of building proposals for review and approval – architects can upload their building proposals online without having to present themselves physically at the City Council.
+- Submission of development proposals for review and approval – They can upload their development proposals online without having to present themselves physically at the Nairobi city council offices.

-- Monitoring of submitted building proposals – architects can log into the system and view the status of their submitted building proposals.
+- Monitoring of submitted development proposals – Applicants can log into the system and view the status of their submitted development proposals.
 The system also notifies the applicants via SMS and email once the proposals complete key milestones in the system.
-Notifications are also received when actions are pending for the applicant e.g. requests to make payment.
+Notifications are also received when actions are pending for the applicant e.g. requests to make payment, comments communication.

-- Review and approval of building proposals – officers of Development Control in the City Council can log into the system, view submitted building proposals, provide comments on them and approve or return them (electronically) to the applicant for amendments.
+- Review and approval of development proposals – Officers of Urban Planning in the Nairobi county council can log into the system, view submitted development proposals, provide comments and approve or return them (electronically) to the applicant for amendments.

-- Issuance of construction permits – after approval, the system generates the permit and allows the applicant to download it immediately and commence construction works.
+- Issuance of development permits – after approval, the system generates the permit and allows the applicant to download it immediately and commence development.

 - Profiling of ongoing constructions for inspection process – the system allows building inspectors to review ongoing constructions and decide those which make the most monitoring sense to inspect.